-Project Area Total Demand Estimate (m 3) Acrotelm Demand (m 3) Catotelm Demand (m 3) Estimated Reinstateme nt Thickness (max) where gradient permits (m) Assumptions peat up to 0.6 m thick with verges not expected to exceed 3.0 m on either side during construction phase and reinstated fully post construction of the Associated Development.
+Project Area Total Demand Estimate (m3) Acrotelm Demand (m3) Catotelm Demand (m3) Estimated Reinstateme nt Thickness (max) where gradient permits (m) Assumptions Temporary Access Tracks 1674 1674 1674 0 Up to 0.6 m Where new temporary access tracks are proposed, peat will be reinstated along verges and associated earthworks with peat up to 0.6 m thick with verges not expected to exceed 3.0 m on either side during construction phase and reinstated fully post construction of the Associated Development.
 Average peat depths suggest only acrotelmic peat will need to be reused.
-Permanent Access Tracks 1642 1642 0 Up to 0.6 m Where new permanent access tracks are proposed, peat will be reinstated along verges and associated earthwork banking with peat up to 0.6 m thick with verges not expected to exceed 2.5 m on either side.
+Permanent Access Tracks 1,825 1,825 0 Up to 0.6 m Up to 0.6 m Where new permanent access tracks are proposed, peat will be reinstated along verges and associated earthwork banking with peat up to 0.6 m thick with verges not expected to exceed 2.5 m on either side.
 Average peat depths suggest only acrotelmic peat will need to be reused.
-Temporary Works Area 2212 2212 0 Up to 0.45 m Temporary Works Area and associated earthworks will be dressed off with up to 0.45 m of peat and peaty soils and reinstated fully post construction of the Project Average peat depths suggest only acrotelmic peat will need to be reused.
-Substation 700 700 0 Up to 0.6 m Substation hardstanding area and associated earthworks will be dressed off with up
+Temporary Works Area 2,914 2,914 0 Up to 0.55 m Temporary Works Area and associated earthworks will be dressed off with up to 0.55 m of peat and peaty soils and reinstated fully post construction of the Project Average peat depths suggest only

-Project Area Total Demand Estimate (m 3) Acrotelm Demand (m 3) Catotelm Demand (m 3) Estimated Reinstateme nt Thickness (max) where gradient permits (m) Assumptions to 0.5 m of peat and peaty soils.
+Project Area Total Demand Estimate (m3) Acrotelm Demand (m3) Catotelm Demand (m3) Estimated Reinstateme nt Thickness (max) where gradient permits (m) Assumptions

+acrotelmic peat will need to be reused.

+SUDS Attenuation Pond 0 0 0 n/a

+Substation 700 700 0 Up to 0.6 m Substation hardstanding area and associated earthworks will be dressed off with up to 0.5 m of peat and peaty soils.
 Average peat depths suggest only acrotelmic peat will need to be reused.

-TOTAL 6588 6588 0
+TOTAL 7,473 7,473 0

 Table 3 is presented as a summary of the assessment of peat reinstatement volumes.
-A detailed assessment is provided in Appendix 2 of this oPMP.
+A detailed assessment is provided in Appendix B of this PMP.

 Excavated peat will be temporarily placed adjacent to where it is excavated where possible.
-However, where this is not possible, temporary peat storage areas are shown on Figure 4, included in Appendix 1.
-These are low vulnerability areas, out with 50 m buffer of watercourses and where topography permits.
+However, where this is not possible, temporary peat storage areas are shown on Figure 1: 'Site Layout Plan', included in Appendix A. These are low vulnerability areas, out with 50 m buffer of watercourses and where topography permits.